 You should monitor your credit report and examine it for common errors found on credit reports.

 Why You Need to Monitor Your Credit Report

 Your credit report is a historical list of each credit account you have ever opened or been listed on.

-Inaccurate information can cost you thousands of dollars – either from a lower credit score than you should truly have, or by not noticing when someone steals your identity and racks up thousands of dollars in debt in your name.
+Inaccurate information can cost you thousands of dollars.
+You could get less-favorable credit terms because you have a lower credit score than you should truly have, or you might not noticing that someone stole your identity and racked up thousands of dollars in debt in your name.
 Checking your credit report often will notify you quickly if there are any inaccuracies or other problems that need to be taken care of.

 Errors on your credit report can prevent you from getting a personal or auto loan, a mortgage, a credit card, or even a job.
 If you’re seeking a loan for any reason, you’ll want to have a recent copy of your credit report in hand early enough to dispute any information that is incorrect.

-If your identity has been stolen, you’ll want to be able to clear your name, so it’s a good idea to check your credit report at least once a year in order to be sure that all of the information contained within is accurate.
+If your identity has been stolen, you’ll want to be able to clear your name, so it’s a good idea to check your credit report at least once a year in order to ensure that all the information contained within it is accurate.

 Obtaining a free copy of your credit report is simple, and only takes a few minutes.

 You can also get a copy of your credit report from companies that offer credit scores as well.
 Just be sure to read the fine print because credit scores are not always free and often require a credit card.